-Bharat Ratna Late Sh.
-Lal Bahadur Shastri, the second Prime Minister of India was a humanitarian par excellence, an icon of simplicity and integrity, an epitome of selflessness and honesty and a superb statesman.
+Bharat Ratna late Sh.
+Lal Bahadur Shastri, the second Prime Minister of India, was a humanitarian par excellence, an icon of simplicity and integrity, an epitome of selflessness and honesty and a superb statesman.
 He was a man of substance and one of the greatest leaders India has ever produced.
 A pragmatic and down to earth leader of the people of India, a fine statesman and an able administrator, with his moral and ethical attributes of a ‘Mahatma’ and a person of impeccable integrity, Shastriji was a great soul dedicated to the welfare of the common man.

 He was deeply patriotic and courageous, having dedicated his life to the service of the nation.
 His commitment to the people of India was exemplary.
-He lived a life which was in perfect purity of thoughts, words and deeds and his enduring call of ‘Jai Jawan Jai Kisan’ continues to hold utmost relevance even today in transforming India into a self-reliant global super power.
-A grass roots level worker throughout life, his real strength lay in his cool courage, strong determination,dedication and understanding of the human mind
+He lived a life which was in perfect purity of thoughts, words and deeds and his enduring call of ‘Jai Jawan, Jai Kisan’ continues to hold utmost relevance even today in transforming India into a self-reliant global super power.
+A grassroots level worker throughout life, his real strength lay in his cool courage, strong determination, dedication and understanding of the human mind

 He himself grew wheat in his official residence lawn and set an example for the nation.

 After studying for four years in Kashi Vidyapeeth, Lal Bahadur graduated as ‘Shastri’ in 1925 with Hindi, English and Philosophy subjects.

 Lal Bahadur, nickname ‘Nanhe’ was born on 2nd October 1904 in a poor family in Mugalsarai, Uttar Pradesh.

 After Pt.
 Nehru’s sudden death on 27th May 1964; on 9th June 1964 Shastriji took oath as the second Prime Minister of India and filled the void.